gtopal/jedi-team-BE-challenge/README.md

-# GWI - Jedi Team - Engineering Challenge
+# GWI - Jedi Team - Backend Engineering Challenge

 Welcome to the engineering challenge for the Jedi Team at GWI!